 Different people will have different symptoms based on which type of alpha thalassemia is inherited.
 Common symptoms for each type may include:

-Silent alpha thalassemia carrier.
+Alpha thalassemia silent carrier.
 This type has no symptoms.

 Alpha thalassemia carrier.
 You may have mild anemia.
 You may have no symptoms.
 Or you may have mild symptoms such as mild fatigue or trouble doing normal amounts of physical activity (exercise intolerance).